Arjun-G-Ravi/AI-Notes/04_NLP/10_Transformers.md

 ![Alt text](BHzGVskWGS_3jEcYYi6miQ.png)

 # 1. Self Attention
-(It is used to update embedding of input words, inorder to include the context.
+(It is used to update embedding of input tokens, inorder to include the context.
 It is done in multiple heads as Q, K, V system.)

 The key innovation of transformers is their self-attention mechanism, which enables transformers to `capture long-range dependencies in data`, making them well-suited for tasks involving sequences.
 It is a mechanism that `update the embedding of input words inorder to allows the model to consider the context(the words around that word) of a word in a sentence when encoding it as a numeric vector.`

 During self-attention, the model computes a weighted sum of the embeddings of all the words in a sentence, where the weights are determined by the attention scores assigned to each word.
 These attention scores reflect the importance of each word in the context of the current word being encoded.
 Thus the embedding for each word is calculated dynamically with the help of the words around it.

-- Each input word is vectorised using techniques like word2vec.
-Thus the word would be rich in context but will lack contextual information.
+- Each input token is vectorised using techniques like word2vec.
+Thus the tokens will be rich in context but will lack contextual information.
-- This goes into the seqence of encoder blocks, which will use the QKV system to add this context meaning.
+- This goes into the seqence of encoder blocks, which will use the QKV system to add this contextual meaning.

 ## Query, Key, Value system for self-attention
-(The below things happen in one head of the multi-head attention.
-More about it below.)
+(The below things happen in one head of the multi-head attention)

-`Each token in the input will be associated with a Q,K and V vectors.` They are all stored in the Q, K, V matrix of that head.
+`Each token in the input will be associated with a Q,K and V vectors.` These vectors are derived through learnable linear transformations applied to the input embeddings.
+They are all stored in the Q, K, V matrix of that head.
 These matrices are trainable parameters used to update each of the word embedding with the contextual information.

 Queries, Keys and value vectors are obtained by multiplying the query, key and value matrix with the embedding of the corresponding token.